 What are the hazards?
 Who might be harmed and how?
 What I have already done What I do at each engagement Working at height (continued): Item falling from height Operator and any passing person (customer, guest, venue staff) All items secured at height are secured with secondary fixings.
 All stands inspected visually before EVERY set-up to ensure they are secure.
 Set-up (e.g. lifting speakers onto stands or raising T-bars) is done with no other persons in the immediate area.
 Stand poles are all secured with both screw clamps and cross pins.
 Manual handling: Lifting & carrying of heavy items Operator - back pain / strain, injuries from falling dropped objects Carrying of heavy items minimised e.g. sack truck used.
 Ensure correct lifting techniques are used.
-Equipment set-up: All a consequence of side and by the one Decima est un te minimise Ensure all equipment is set up as Equipment falling All persons present, either by them falling into equipment (possibly under the influence of alcohol and/or drugs) or by equipment falling onto them due to being knocked over.
+Equipment set-up: Ensure all equipment is set up as Equipment falling All persons present, either by them falling into equipment (possibly under the influence of alcohol and/or drugs) or by equipment falling onto them due to being knocked over.
 Design set-up to minimise footprint and allow me to keep watch on as many areas as possible. securely as possible.
 Watch for people dancing too close and shepherd them away politely!
 If not on a separate stage area, set up against a wall.
 Point tripod stands forwards so the most likely direction of fall is towards the wall.